 Wild mushrooms, poached in olive oil until supremely tender – so delicious, deep and aromatic, you might want to eat the whole batch in one go.
 Plus you can make this recipe with your favorite mushrooms!
 Choose a single variety or a mix of different mushrooms… but always pick medium-sized specimens, so that they’re easier to eat in one bite.
 Whole mushrooms also make for a better presentation.

-For a gourmet spread, serve this confit alongside these braised artichokes and these marinated olives with fennel.
+For a gourmet spread, serve this confit alongside these Collard greens and sweet corn buttermilk cakes with sumac-sour cream or these marinated olives with fennel.
 But the poached mushrooms are also wonderful as a condiment or side.
 Indeed, a spoonful of the flavorful morsels can brighten any main course, salad or soup!

 Although the oil they’re cooked in is not consumed with the mushrooms, you can use it for other recipes – see Viviane’s tip below.
 Bon appétit!